dapplion/tree-states-review-guide/epoch_singlepass.md

 - EthResearch post (summary of the above): https://ethresear.ch/t/formally-verified-optimised-epoch-processing/17359
 - Main PR into `tree-states` "Single-pass epoch processing #4483": https://github.com/sigp/lighthouse/pull/4483

+_**michaelsproul note**: Reviewers should look for discrepancies between the proof and the implementation, and issues in the proof itself_

 The gist of the change is implementing epoch processing as:

 ```python